Japan marks 80th anniversary of WWII surrender as concern grows about fading memory

 Passing on history to younger generations amid revisionism

 Hajime Eda, whose father died on his way home from Korea when his ship was hit by a mine, said he will never forget his father and others who never made it home.
-In his speech representing the bereaved families, Eda said it is Japan’s responsibility to share the lesson — the emptiness of the conflict, the difficulty of reconstruction and the preciousness of peace.
+In a speech representing bereaved families, Eda said it is Japan’s responsibility to share lessons about the emptiness of the conflict, the difficulty of reconstruction and the preciousness of peace.

-There was some hope at the ceremony, with a number of teenagers participating after learning about their great-grandfathers who died in the battlefields.
+Several teenagers took part in the ceremony after learning about their great-grandfathers who died in the battlefields.

-As the population of wartime generations rapidly decline, Japan faces serious questions on how it should pass on the wartime history to the next generation.
-The country already faced revisionist pushbacks since the 2010s under Abe, who said Japan should correct a “self-deprecating view” of its wartime history and regain national pride.
+As the population of wartime generations rapidly decline, Japan faces serious questions on how it should pass its history to the next generation.
+The country has faced revisionist pushbacks since the 2010s under Abe, who pushed to correct a “self-deprecating view” of Japan's wartime history and regain national pride.

-Since 2013, Japanese prime ministers stopped apologizing to Asian victims, under the precedent set by Abe.
+Since 2013, Japanese prime ministers have stopped apologizing to Asian victims, under the precedent set by Abe.

 Some lawmakers’ denial of Japan’s military role in massive civilian deaths on Okinawa or the Nanking Massacre have stirred controversy.